 As adults, we can’t have our parents call us in sick to school when we have extended medical needs or family to take care of, but we may not be eligible for extended disability leave from work.
-The Family Medical Leave Act (FMLA) could be a good option for you, if you or your loved one need more than a couple days off of work to manage a medical issue.
+The Family Medical Leave Act (FMLA) could be a good option for you if you or your loved one need more than a couple of days off of work to manage a medical issue.
 Below find details on what and who FMLA covers.

 What is FMLA?